redhat-openstack/website/source/index.html.md

 <div class="offset4 span7 pad-sides begin-content pull-s">
 ## Introducing RDO

-RDO makes it easy to install and deploy the most up-to-date OpenStack.
+RDO makes it easy to install and deploy the most up-to-date OpenStack on Red Hat Enterprise Linux and its derivatives.

-Just as a traditional OS relies on the hardware beneath it, so too does the OpenStack cloud operating system rely on the foundation of a hypervisor and OS platform.
+OpenStack relies on the underlying operating system and hypervisor - and what better operating system to build on than the industry's leading enterprise operating system.
+The RDO community is the best place to get and share information about using OpenStack on Red Hat.

 </div>
 </div>